oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 The function ::zetSysmanRasGet() enumerates the available sets of RAS errors.
 If no handles are returned, the device does not support RAS.
 A device without sub-devices will return one handle if RAS is supported.
 A device with sub-devices will return a handle for each sub-device.

-To determine if errors have occurred, software uses the function ::zetSysmanRasGetErrors().
+To determine if errors have occurred, software uses the function ::zetSysmanRasGetState().
 This will return the total number of errors of a given type
 (correctable/uncorrectable) that have occurred.

-When calling ::zetSysmanRasGetErrors(), software can request that the error counters be cleared.
+When calling ::zetSysmanRasGetState(), software can request that the error counters be cleared.
 When this is done, all counters of the specified type (correctable/uncorrectable) will be set to zero and any subsequent calls to this function will only show new errors that have occurred.
 If software intends to clear errors, it should be the only application doing so and it should store the counters in an appropriate database for historical analysis.

-When calling ::zetSysmanRasGetErrors(), an optional pointer to a structure of type ::zet_ras_details_t can be supplied.
+When calling ::zetSysmanRasGetState(), an optional pointer to a structure of type ::zet_ras_details_t can be supplied.
 This will give a breakdown of the main device components where the errors occurred.
 The categories are defined in the structure ::zet_ras_details_t.
 The meaning of each category depends on the error type (correctable, uncorrectable).